 It doesn’t matter where you physically take the NCLEX.

-The NCLEX is a national exam and you may take it at any qualified testing center in the nation or at several international exam centers.
+The NCLEX is an international exam and you may take it at any qualified testing center.
 If you want to be licensed in Arizona, you do not have to take the NCLEX in Arizona.
-You could take the NCLEX in Boston and the score would be communicated to the Arizona board of nursing if that is the board you applied too.
+You could take the NCLEX in Boston and the score would be communicated to the Arizona board of nursing if that is the board you applied to.
 Make sure you search for test centers around where you want to take the test.
 A busy metro area might not have the test date you want – but if you are willing to drive to the next town, they might have a good opening for you.

 What if I wasn’t eligible to license by examination in the state I want to work in? or What if I need a license in a different state now?